Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Application to Wavefront Sensing

+We apply the proposed global maximum testing framework to the problem of jointly estimating camera blur and pose from a known calibration target in the presence of aliasing, studied in \cite{leblanc:2018}.
+Wavefront phase-aberrations characterize the camera's point spread function (PSF) through deviations of an otherwise ideal optical system, and a Zernike polynomial basis \cite{Zernike:1934} is used to parameterize these phase aberrations resulting in a parametric blur model.
+The solution to the inverse problem is the global maximum of a highly nonconvex log-likelihood function, that admits many local maxima \cite{barakat:1992,isernia:1995,gerwe:2008,moretta:2019}.
+The inverse problem is typically solved using iterative optimization algorithms that converge to local maxima.
+Thus, in this context, a test for global maximum is a test of global convergence of the iterative algorithm.
+We demonstrate how the proposed test of global convergence can be used to reduce the computation burden.

+The spectral embedding procedure described in Section~\ref{sec:embed} is used in conjunction with the one-sided test (\ref{eqn:relaxedTest}) to substantially improve the detectability of convergence of the estimated blur to a suboptimal maximum of the log-likelihood function.
+Under the generalized imaging model \cite{goodman:1996}, the PSF $h$ is described in terms of a non-negative aperture function $A$ and a real-valued phase function $\Psi$, expressed as a linear combination of Zernike polynomials, where the parameter vector $\btheta$ contain the basis coordinates.
+Specifically, $h$ is given as

+where $c_0$ is a normalizing constant that ensures the PSF integrates to 1, $g\of{w_x,w_y;\btheta}$ is the coherent transfer function (CTF), and $\mathcal{F}^{-1}$ is the inverse Fourier transform.
+A test for global convergence is constructed using the proposed spectral method to embed this parametric blur model into the space of non-negative PSFs on a Nyquist-sampled grid.
+Monte Carlo simulations performed at a moderate signal-to-noise ratio (20 dB) and blur strength (0.025 waves RMS) demonstrate the substantial power of the proposed test.
+Over 100 such trials, a limited-memory quasi-Newton search started from the point representing no phase aberrations (an ideal imaging system) led to non-global local maxima 96\% of the time.
+Table~\ref{tbl:PSFTestPerformance} compares the power of the Biernacki's test \cite{biernacki:2005} with the proposed approach when both tests are operated at a false alarm rate of 0.01.
+The observed improvement is consistent with the simulation example described in Section~\ref{sec:sinusoidExample}.

+Given a local maximum of the log-likelihood suspected of being a suboptimal solution, one would like to exploit knowledge of this local maximum to identify alternative regions of the parameter space likely to contain a better solution.
+The PSF $\tilde{h}$ corresponding to a perturbed phase-screen $\Psi+\beta$ can be expressed as the modulus squared of a convolution of CTFs associated with $\Psi$ an $\beta$ respectively

+where $A_B$ is the binary aperture corresponding to the support of $A$.
+Letting $ _{m,n}$ be the $(m,n)^\textrm{th}$ element of a Nyquist sampled representation of the PSF, then a point-wise bound on the magnitude of the change induced by $\beta$ is given by

-This point-wise bound on the PSF perturbation $\epsilon$, associated with the wavefront perturbation $\beta$, is clearly minimized when $\angle a = \angle _{0,0}$.
+where $\delta$ is the Kronecker delta function, and $a$ an arbitrary complex constant such that $\abs{a}=1$.
+This point-wise bound on the PSF perturbation $\epsilon$, associated with the wavefront perturbation $\beta$, is minimized when $\angle a = \angle _{0,0}$.
 Under this condition, the right-hand side of (\ref{eqn:PSFBound}) is monotonic in the Strehl ratio \cite{martial:1991} associated with $\beta$, which we will denote as $c_0\abs{ _{0,0}\of{\beta}}^2$.
-Thus, the set of wavefronts that maximize the Strehl ratio for a fixed RMS strength also minimize the worst-case, point-wise error in the perturbed PSF.
+Thus, the set of wavefronts that maximize the Strehl ratio for a fixed root mean square (RMS) perturbation strength also minimizes the worst-case, point-wise error in the perturbed PSF.
 These wavefronts are given by